-EPIFP reflects the current value of the net cash flows expected to arise from in-force contracts until the end date of each contract.
+Expected Profit in Future Premiums (EPIFP) reflects the current value of the net cash flows expected to arise from in-force contracts until the end date of each contract.
 Note that the EPIFP is determined only for contracts where such a value is positive.
 EPIFP forms part of the technical provisions of Aegon Schadeverzekering, where a positive EPIFP value of leads to a reduction of the total technical provisions.

 A high value of EPIFP could impact liquidity, as future profits are not available in cash at present.
-The total Expected Profits in Future Premiums (EPIFP) amounts to EUR 54.8 million at the end of 2021 (2020: EUR 9.6 million), the large increase is mainly driven by the longer contract boundaries of AOV, therefore profits are projected for a longer period.
+The total EPIFP amounts to EUR 88 million at the end of 2022 (2021: EUR 55 million).
 Note that this value does not reflect derivatives contracts that have been put in place in previous years to hedge against the risk of low interest rates.